 Tuesdays: 3:00-4:30pm, Thursdays: 3:00-4:30 and by appointment.

 Higher education policy and reform.
 K-12 educational policy and reform.
 The community college.
 College students.
 Sociology of education.

-Performance Funding for Higher Education (with Sosanya Jones, Hana Lahr, Rebecca S. Natow, Lara Pheatt, & Vikash Reddy), Johns Hopkins University Press, in press
+Performance Funding for Higher Education (with Sosanya Jones, Hana Lahr, Rebecca S. Natow, Lara Pheatt, & Vikash Reddy), Johns Hopkins University Press, October 2016.